-As players dive into the wilderness in the trailer, we see several enormous beasts sprinting away from danger.
+As players dive into the wilderness in the first trailer, we see several enormous beasts sprinting away from danger.
 After being spotted by a group of gun-wielding creatures, one player pulls out a shotgun to dispose of them while another slams his suit’s fist into the ground, hitting several targets.
 Unlike some of Bioware’s other role-playing games, there are no numbers popping above enemies’ heads when they’re hit in this demo.

 The Javelins can also be outfitted for long-range damage.
-After encountering a group of enemy “Scars,” the player using the Colossus launches a mortar from its back, while the player in the Ranger suit uses a lock-on missile barrage.
+After encountering a group of enemy called Scars, the player using the Colossus launches a mortar from its back, while the player in the Ranger suit uses a lock-on missile barrage.
 The results are devastating, with the entire squad decimated in seconds.
-Once the fight is complete, the freelancers are rewarded with new loot.
+Once the fight is complete, the Freelancers are rewarded with new loot.
 In this case, it’s a “volt rifle” called “Jarra’s Wrath.”
 Based on the item, it appears that weapons have an item level, as well as individual statistics for damage, accuracy, range, rate of fire, and ammunition.

 Not all of the missions in Anthem will happen at set times.
-Instead, there will be dynamic scenarios that players can encounter while exploring the open world.
-One of these, a “Shaper Storm,” is seen at the very end of the first gameplay demonstration.
+Instead, there will be dynamic world events (like There Be Giants from the first weekend after Anthem’s launch) that players can encounter while exploring the open world.
+One of these, a Shaper Storm, is seen at the very end of the first gameplay demonstration.
 The objective isn’t made clear, but the team of two expands to four, with two players instantly teleporting to their location, and they all fly head-on into the lightning-filled storm.

 This is NOT Mass Effect

 It seems like EA and Bioware may put the Mass Effect franchise on hold for the time being, but don’t expect Anthem to cover the exact same ground.
-In a June 2017 interview with CBC Radio in Edmonton, Alberta, where Bioware’s main studio is located, former Bioware general manager Aaryn Flynn called the game “science-fantasy,” where the concrete answers behind some of its more unbelievable technology aren’t particularly important.
+In a June 2017 interview with CBC Radio in Edmonton, Alberta, where Bioware’s main studio is located, former Bioware general manager Aaryn Flynn called the game science-fantasy, where the concrete answers behind some of its more unbelievable technology aren’t particularly important.